Skip to main content

 • Shared Risk: While cells are insulated, there’s still indirect risk sharing through the overall structure.
 In some cases, you may share risk indirectly through regulatory or operational decisions made by the parent.

-Who Are Cell Captives Ideal For?
+Who Are Cell Captive Insurers Ideal For?

 Cell captives are best suited for businesses that: